 Canceling A Reservation After the Parks Reopen

-Guests who have a Disneyland Paris booking scheduled even beyond the current closure period can also get a modify their current booking with no fees for check-in dates from now through June 30, 2020.
+Guests who have a Disneyland Paris booking scheduled even beyond the current closure period can also get a modify their current booking with no fees for check-in dates after July 15, 2020.

 This applies to all guests who have booked directly through Disneyland Paris or using a certified Disney Travel agent.